BeratE/pdlibs/README.md

 # Behavior
 Modular behavior tree (BT) implementation.
-See the comments in the `Behaviour.lua` base class file and in the derived class files on the usage of the behaviour library.

 The basic functionality is as follows.
 Each node calls `onUpdate()` when updated, which returns either a completion status (`SUCCESS`/`FAILURE`) or an execution hint (`INVALID`, `RUNNING`, or `ABORTED`).
 Deriving classes should override the `onUpdate()` method and, if necessary, the `onActivate()` and `onTerminate()` functions, which are called once before the first and after the last call to `onUpdate()` respectively.
+The `onAbort()` function can be overridden to handle an aborted behavior.
+The basic API of a node consists of the functions `update()`, `abort()` and `getStatus()`.
+See the comments in the `Behaviour.lua` base class file and in the derived class files on the usage of the behaviour library.

-The behavior library contains the following (possibly incomplete) list of nodes.
+The behavior library contains the following list of nodes.

 ### Leaf
 Leaf nodes in the behavior tree